ekoontz/hostname-testing/README.md

  ended me up here: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4665037

-Wherein I learned about the rather unintuitively-named system property : sun.net.spi.nameservice.provider.1
+Wherein I learned about the rather unintuitively-named system property : `sun.net.spi.nameservice.provider.1`

-You simply set this to "dns,sun" and your problems go away:
+You simply set this to `dns,sun` and your problems go away:

     $ java -Dsun.net.spi.nameservice.provider.1="dns,sun" HostRelated
     Java says your IP is: 192.168.56.1
     Java believes that your host's canonical hostname is : mac.foofers.org

-Here's what happens when this system property is set to "sun":
+Here's what happens when this system property is set to `sun`:

     $ java -Dsun.net.spi.nameservice.provider.1="sun" HostRelated
     Java says your IP is: 192.168.5.223
     Java believes that your host's canonical hostname is : 192.168.5.223

-Based on the above, I conclude that "sun" is the default value, but I don't know that for sure.
+Based on the above evidence, I conclude that `sun` is the default value, but I don't know that for sure.

 Incidentally, the "mac.foofers.org" is from my own localhost-only DNS server: